 The new ADS Code of Business Standards and Ethics is now available

 On 8 December 2014 Austrade released the new ADS Code of Business Standards and Ethics.
 The new code sets out the responsibilities of inbound tour operators and tour guides operating within the ADS scheme.
-The new code will take effect on 19 January 2015 and is available in English (PDF, 948KB) and Chinese (PDF, 743KB).
+The new code took effect on 19 January 2015 and is available in English (PDF, 948KB) and Chinese (PDF, 743KB).
 Please note if there are differences between the English and Chinese code, the English code will prevail.

 What is the ADS scheme?

 The Approved Destination Status (ADS) scheme allows Chinese tourists to travel to Australia in guided groups.
 Tourist visas under the ADS scheme are only available to people travelling in tours organised by outbound tour operators (OTOs) approved by Australian and Chinese government authorities.

 In 1999 Australia was one of the first western countries to be granted ADS status.
 Since then, Australia has hosted over one million ADS tourists.
 Currently, about 35 per cent of leisure tourists from China are ADS tourists.

 The objectives of the scheme are to restore integrity, competition and fair trading to the Chinese inbound group market and to empower Chinese tourists with knowledge and choice so they can exercise their consumer power in the market.

 To ensure ADS tourists receive a quality experience inbound tour operators (ITOs) and tour guides in Australia and OTOs in China are subject to a selection and monitoring process.
 For a list of ADS approved ITOs and tour guides see the key documents list below.
 For a list of the ADS approved OTOs in China please visit the ComLaw website.

 What are the benefits of the ADS scheme?